thruston/python-tablinum/README.md

     20 Feb 2014  Social Darwinism               p5912
     11 Feb 2016  Rumi's Poetry                  p7019

-The smarts also recognize IP addresses, MAC addresses, and SI unit suffixes, and generic suffixes like 17a, 17b, 17c etc...
+The smarts also recognize IP addresses, MAC addresses, and SI unit suffixes, generic suffixes like 17a, 17b, 17c etc, and it should correctly sort columns that look like numeric tuples.

 If the smarts get your sorting wrong, then you can turn them off by adding "=" to the front of the sort column specifier.
 So you can do `sort =b` on the